Statistics Notebook

 | 0.1 to 0.4 | Weak positive |

-Pearson assumes both variables are numeric and the relationship is linear.
+Pearson assumes both variables are numeric and the link is a straight line.

 Spearman Correlation — Non-parametric